 Step 3: Create your content (Create)

 At this stage, beware of those long, detailed documents and powerpoint presentations that your Subject Matter Experts (SME) may hand your way!
 Don’t let your exciting research-based design die with the introduction of boring content.
-Use your design model as the blueprint, and use your SME to feed into the learning experiences you’re setting out to create.
+Use your design model as the template, and use your SME to feed into the learning experiences you’re setting out to create.

 Work collaboratively with your SME